ghellstern/QuantumComputing/README.md

 # QuantumComputing

-In the Notebook the results of "An artificial neuron implemented on an actual quantum processor" by Francesco Tacchino, Chiara Macchiavello, Dario Gerace1 and Daniele Bajoni are reproduced.
+In the Notebook the results of "An artificial neuron implemented on an actual quantum processor" by Francesco Tacchino, Chiara Macchiavello, Dario Gerace and Daniele Bajoni are reproduced.

+Gradient descent is implemented to show pattern recognition with this algo.